justeattakeaway/fozzie-components/README.md

 Then run `yarn storybook:serve` to start storybook, which will open on `localhost:8080`.

+If you wish to view a single component in Storybook during development, you can do this by opening the components `*.stories.js` file in your IDE and running the `Storybook - Run Currently Open Story File` task.
+(This only works with VS Code).
+This is particuarly useful as it prevents a bug where Storybook pulls in other components stylesheets ([See here](https://github.com/storybookjs/storybook/issues/729)).

 ## Committing Code

 We use [Husky](https://github.com/typicode/husky) to manage our git hooks.